 0The input string does not exist

 For Linux devices, graphs plot according to the search string count.
-For example, if the search string appears 6 times in the log file, the log monitor graph displays the instances according to the number of times the search string appears in the log file.
+For example, if the search string is displayed 6 times in the log file, the log monitor graph displays the instances according to the number of times the search string is displayed in the log file.

 Log file monitor graphs have the following limitations: